2012–13 2. Frauen-Bundesliga

 The 2012–13 season of the Women's 2nd Fußball-Bundesliga was the ninth season of Germany's second-tier women's football league.

-BV Cloppenburg and 1899 Hoffenheim gained promotion to the 2013–14 Fußball-Bundesliga (women) season, by respectively winning the North and South groups.
+BV Cloppenburg and 1899 Hoffenheim gained promotion to the 2013–14 Fußball-Bundesliga (women) season, by winning the North and South groups, respectively.
 1. FFC Recklinghausen and BW Hohen Neuendorf played each other as they finished in the tenth position from each groups, for the playoff match to determine the fifth team that was relegated.